Maritime Transport and Ports

 Step 5: Compile employment accounts.
 Using labour input rows from the Use Table, calculate maritime transport employment by applying the same maritime ratios to employment data by industry.

 Step 7: Integrate emissions accounts.
-Using the emissions calculation methods in Section 3.3, compile air emissions by maritime transport industries from national air emissions accounts, ensuring consistency with the GVA and activity data in the maritime transport SUTs.
+Using the emissions calculation methods in Section 3.3, compile air emissions by maritime transport industries from national air emissions accounts, ensuring consistency with GVA and activity data in the maritime transport SUTs.

 Data sources